3 Common Sewing Machine Problems (and How to Fix Them)

 The Problem: The needle keeps breaking.

-The Solution: This boils down to a single follow-up question, "Are you using the right needle?"
+This boils down to a single follow-up question, "Are you using the right needle?"
 Going up or down to the appropriately-numbered size can make a huge difference.
 Needles are sized from 8 to 18, depending on their use.
 A size 9 or 11 works best for delicate, lightweight fabrics like chiffon, silk, and organza.
 A size 14 works best for medium-weight fabrics like flannel, linen, and synthetic suedes.
 And a size 16 (or preferably) 18 is reserved for heavy-weight fabrics like denim.
 Therefore, using a size 9 needle on denim will inevitably break the needle.
-Additionally, are you using the right type -- that is, ball point, regular point or wedge point?
+Additionally, are you using the right type-that is, ball point, regular point or wedge point?
 For reference, you can check a full size chart here.

 1. Clean it out: When was the last time you did a thorough top-to-bottom wipe-down of your machine?
 Dust and lint can quietly and quickly accumulate in the bobbin area and tension assembly, so have your machine professionally serviced regularly.
 If you use it daily, a weekly cleaning is needed.
 For weekly use only, clean it once a month.
 And for occasional monthly use, clean it every three months.